 - first, establishing the energy that would have been run on a daily basis through "normal" periods, referred to as "baseline" energy (with reference to actual inflows and representative days); - second, using the actual MWh delivered to determine that portion of the energy output above the baseline that is eligible for opportunity cost payments; and - finally, calculating payments for the energy supplied above the baseline assuming either the average energy price that day, or the average price paid that day for energy from the facility.
-In addition, if it is determined that water has been moved from a higher priced hour in order to generate in an hour where a lower administrati this difference. ve price has be en applied, there may be compensation due for
+In addition, if it is determined that water has been moved from a higher priced hour in order to generate in an hour where a lower administrative price has been applied, there may be compensation due for this difference.